-Innocent Man Serves 17 Years for Robbery In Case of Mistaken Identity
+Man Wrongfully Imprisoned for 17 Years After Witness Confused Him with Lookalike Gets $1M Settlement

-A Kansas man is free after serving 17 years in prison in what officials think was a case of mistaken identity.
+A Missouri man is free after serving 17 years in prison in what officials think was a case of mistaken identity.

 Richard Jones, 41, was exonerated and released on June 8 after serving a majority of his 19-year sentence for aggravated robbery in Kansas City.
 Jones learned that a man who may have been the true culprit was in the same prison — and realized the man looks just like him, ABC News reports.

-Note: Update: In 2017, PEOPLE reported on the case of Ricky Jones, a man falsely imprisoned for 17 years after an eyewitness to a robbery confused him with the actual suspect, to whom he bore a striking resemblance.